reflectoring/reflectoring.github.io/content/blog/2022/2022-01-28-getting-started-with-amazon-kinesis.md

     * Kinesis Video Streams for ingestion, storage, and streaming of media data
 4. The Kinesis Data Streams service is used to collect and process streaming data in real-time.
 5. The Kinesis Data Stream is composed of multiple data carriers called shards.
 Each shard provides a fixed unit of capacity.
 6. Kinesis Data Firehose is a fully managed service that is used to deliver streaming data to a destination in near real-time.
-The data is buffered in the delivery stream upto a particular size or time before being sent to the destination.
+The incoming streaming data is buffered in the delivery stream till it reaches a particular size or exceeds a certain time interval before it is delivered to the destination.
+Due to this reason, Kinesis Data Firehose is not intended for real-time delivery.
 7. Kinesis Data Analytics is used to analyze streaming data in real-time.
 It provides a fully managed service for running Apache Flink applications.
 Apache Flink is a Big Data processing framework for building applications that can process a large amount of data efficiently.
 Kinesis Data Analytics sets up the resources to run Flink applications and scales automatically to handle any volume of incoming data.
 8. Kinesis Video Streams is a fully managed AWS service that we can use to ingest streaming video, audio, and other time-encoded data from various media capturing devices using an infrastructure provisioned dynamically in the AWS Cloud.